Convolutional Deep Kernel Machines: Methods

 Here, $i$ indexes the image, $r$ the spatial location in the image, $d$ the location in the patch, and $\mu$ and $\lambda$ the input and output channels, respectively.
-This is natural for 1D convolutions, e.g.\ $r \in \{1,\dotsc,S_\ell\}$ and $d \in \mathcal{D}= \{-1, 0, 1\}$ (with $D = 3$ in this example), but generalises to higher dimensions if we take the spatial location within the image, $r$, and the displacement within the patch, $d$, to be 2D integer vectors.
+This is natural for 1D convolutions, e.g.\ $r \in \{1,\dotsc,S_\ell\}$ and $d \in \mathcal{D}= \{-1, 0, 1\}$ (with $D = 3$ in this example), but also generalises to higher dimensions, e.g. using vectors.
+In a typical CNN, we would apply a nonlinearity $\phi$, e.g.\ relu, to the output of the previous layer to obtain the input to the next layer, i.e.\ $\Hellminusone = \phi(\Fellminusone)$.